 A cataract is the term given to any clouding of the normally clear human natural crystalline lens.
 This can occur as a result of normal aging, or may be accelerated by some medical illnesses such as diabetes.
 Other types of damage to the lens from trauma, eye inflammation (iritis and uveitis), or certain drugs taken for other illnesses (corticosteroids) may also cause cataracts to form.
 The appearances of different types of cataracts are shown in these photos.

 Cataract surgery is normally a quick and safe operation, usually taking about 15 minutes by an experienced surgeon.
 During this process, the old cloudy yellowed lens is removed through a tiny incision, and it is replaced by a new flexible man-made lens implant which is then inserted though the same tiny incision.
 The optical power of the new lens is usually chosen so that the patient will have good distance vision without glasses.
-Newer premium lens implants also make it possible for near vision to also be perfect.
+These lens implants also make it possible for near vision to also be perfect.
 Other optical problems present before surgery may also be corrected at the time of cataract surgery, such as astigmatism (cylinder), myopia, hyperopia and presbyopia (Aging sight).

-Part of his time is spent as a visiting consultant in a major eye hospital in Singapore, where he sees only difficult cataract cases, and cases requiring cataract complications repair.
+Part of his time was spent as a visiting consultant in a major eye hospital in Singapore, where he sees only complicated cataract cases, and cases requiring cataract complications repair.
 Fortunately, many of these complicated cases can be satisfactorily repaired with no or minimal visual compromise.
-The repair of these cases requires extensive experience and exposure to specialized surgical techniques and implant devices, which include standard and modified capsular tension rings, special capsular and iris hooks, specialized sutures, as well as special lens implants that can be secured by stitching them to the wall of the eye in badly injured eyes.
+The repair of these cases requires major experience and exposure to specialized surgical techniques and implant devices, which include standard and modified capsular tension rings, special capsular and iris hooks, specialized sutures, as well as special lens implants that can be secured by stitching them to the wall of the eye in badly injured eyes.